 ^{}We thank numerous discussants and seminar participants for helpful comments.
+We gratefully acknowledge financial support from the National Science Foundation (grant SES-1629422).
 The views expressed herein are those of the authors and do not necessarily represent those of the Federal Reserve Bank of Chicago or the Federal Reserve System.